 - All our staff members are aware of the systems within our Trust which support safeguarding, these are explained to them as part of their induction and include: - This Child Protection and Safeguarding policy - The RT Code of Conduct - The role of the DSL (including the identity of the DSL and any deputies) - Keeping Children Safe in Education - Whistleblowing Policy - Managing allegations about staff or volunteers - The safeguarding response to children who go missing from education - What to do if they have a concern about a child - All staff members receive appropriate safeguarding and child protection training which is updated regularly.
-In addition to this training, all staff members receive safeguarding and child protection updates via the Trust Safeguarding Lead throughout the year to provide them with relevant skills and knowledge to be able to safeguard the children in our setting effectively. - All staff are made aware of the early help process, and understand their role in this.
+In addition to this training, all staff members receive safeguarding and child protection updates via the Trust Safeguarding Lead throughout the year to provide them with relevant skills and knowledge to be able to safeguard the children in our setting effectively. - All staff have an awareness of safeguarding issues that can put children at risk of harm, behaviours that lead to issues such as drug taking or alcohol misuse, unexplainable and/or persistent absences from education, serious violence (including that linked to county lines), radicalization and consensual and non-consensual sharing of nude and semi-nude images and/or videos can be signs that children are at risk. - All staff are made aware of the early help process, and understand their role in this.
 This includes staff being able to identify emerging problems, liaising with our DSL (and deputies), sharing information with other professionals to support early identification and assessment and, in some cases, where appropriate, acting as the lead professional in undertaking any early help assessment.
-Our Early Help Offer is shared with staff, parents and carers and is found on the RT website. - All staff are aware of the process for making child protection referrals to children's social care and statutory assessments that may follow, under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role that might be expected to play in such assessments. - All staff know what to do if a child tells them they are being abused or neglected.
+Our Early Help Offer is shared with staff, parents and carers and is found on the RT website. - All staff are aware of the process for making child protection referrals to children's social care and statutory assessments that may follow, under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that may follow a referral, along with the role that might be expected to play in such assessments. - All staff know what to do if a child tells them they are being abused, neglected or exploited.
 Staff understand how to maintain an appropriate level of confidentiality.
 They understand that this means only to involve those who need to be involved such as the DSL (and/or a deputy) and children's social care. - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child. - Raedwald Trust staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
-Staff know that children are at risk of abuse and other risks online as well as face to face.
+Staff know that children are at risk of abuse and other risks online as well as both inside and outside of the school and inside and outside of their home.